 Maybe it’s just in America, but it seems that if you’re passionate about something, it freaks people out.
 You’re considered bizarre or eccentric.
 To me, it just means you know who you are. — Tim Burton

 This isn’t about resolutions, or a list of goals for the coming year.
 This is about a continued path of reinvention.
 Myself as my Self.
 The Self that strips away the layers and masks I’ve built to reveal the rawness at my core.
 If my belief in dreams, magic, purpose, stories, and love as connectedness can impact one life then happily the fool I’ll be.
 If it can impact one life, then can it not impact the world in a small way?
-I now embrace the answer to be Yes.
+I now accept the answer to be Yes.

 What do you believe in?
 When you close your eyes in silence, when you recite your favorite quotes, listen to your favorite songs, read your favorite books, connect with those you love.
 When you feel from your heart and core, what beliefs surface?
 Capture and live them.
 The world will be better for it.